* Record partnership with Mathews of 161

-Barring a couple of run-out chances and a few loose shots, the remaining Australian bowlers failed to create many opportunities before lunch on a good Hobart track.
+Barring a couple of run-out chances and a few loose shots, the remaining Australian bowlers failed to create many opportunities, even if they made life difficult for the batsmen at times.

 The 36-year-old's delight at completing his first century in Australia was made clear to everyone in the ground by the huge yelp he emitted as he skipped down the wicket in celebration.

 The hundred came off 148 balls and included 16 fours but its importance to his country in the context of the first match of the three-test was hard to overstate.

 Dilshan watched on Saturday afternoon as Australia rammed home their declaration by removing key batsmen Kumar Sangakkara, Mahela Jayawardene and Thilan Samaraweera cheaply.

 The fall of Samaraweera's wicket brought up stumps, leaving the tourists, who have never won a test in Australia, facing an uphill task to save the match over the last three days.
 (Editing by Greg Stutchbury)